dexie/dexie-website/docs/DexieErrors/Dexie.PrematureCommitError.md

     await fetch(someUrl, {method: 'POST', body: dbResult});
 }
 ```

 In this trivial sync-sample, the fetch() API is only called from outside the transaction.
 The sample applies also to XMLHttpRequest, jQuery Ajax and any other asynchronic API except the Dexie API.

-### Parallell transactions
+### Parallel transactions

 It's also OK to run several different database transactions in parallell.
-Transactions are maintained using [zones](Promise.PSD).
+Transactions are maintained using [zones](/docs/Promise/Promise.PSD).

 #### THIS IS OK: